 Once you become a parent you may also become eligible to claim social security benefits.
 It depends on your circumstances and whether you are a single parent or part of a couple.
-For information about this visit our Social Security benefits pages.
+For information about this visit our State benefits pages.

 Contact Student Advice if you would like to talk over your options.